palaeoverse/rmacrostrat/CONTRIBUTING.md

 # Contributing to palaeoverse

-As part of the Palaeoverse project, we have adopted a set of [structures and standards](https://palaeoverse.org/articles/structure-and-standards.html) to follow for contributing to the development of `rmacrostrat`.
+As part of the Palaeoverse project, we have adopted a set of [structures and standards](https://palaeoverse.palaeoverse.org/articles/structure-and-standards.html) to follow for contributing to the development of Palaeoverse R packages, including for `rmacrostrat`.
 If you would like to contribute to the `rmacrostrat` toolkit, we strongly advise reading this document first.
-If you plan to contribute a function to `rmacrostrat`, you should first raise an [issue](https://github.com/palaeoverse-community/rmacrostrat/issues) via the GitHub repository.
+If you plan to contribute a function to `rmacrostrat`, you should first raise an [issue](https://github.com/palaeoverse/rmacrostrat/issues) via the GitHub repository.
 This way the development team can assess whether the function is suitable or needed in the `rmacrostrat` toolkit prior to submission.

 ## How to contribute